HOME Kansai Osaka Osaka Suburbs Osaka's Best Kept Secret for Autumn Foliage: Hoshida Park's Hoshi-no-Buranko Bridge

 ▲ Princess Tanabata of the Star Vega is the festival deity of the Hatamono Shrine

-After returning from Hoshida Park to Kisaichi Station, take the train to Kawachimori Station, one stop away.
-From there walk about five minutes to the JR Kawauchi-Iwafune Station and from there take the Katamachi Line (Gakken Toshi Line) one stop to Tsuda Station and get off there.
-It is about a 15-minute walk to Hatamono Shrine.
+After returning from Hoshida Park to Kisaichi Station, take the train to Kawachimori Station, just one stop away.
+From there, walk about five minutes to JR Kawauchi-Iwafune Station.
+Then, take the Katamachi Line (Gakken Toshi Line) for one stop to Tsuda Station.
+From Tsuda Station, it’s about a 15-minute walk to Hatamono Shrine.

 ▲ Main shrine of the Hatamono Shrine.
 Looms are also preserved in the precincts